Local SEO for Multiple Locations- How it Works, Benefits & Mistakes to Avoid

 Generate Location Specific Pages for Better User Experience

 If you are targeting local SEO for multi-locations, it is mandatory to optimize the content for each location.
+Location page SEO is simply targeting the right locations that have a high chance of converting your visitors into leads.
 You will have to dedicate a unique URL for each location and that URL should be a part of your website sitemap, so that, search engines especially Google can index it.
 Your geo-specific content of each page should get some focus on on-page elements, such as heading tags, page titles, localized URLs and so on.

 Changing the city name in each geo-specific page will not help you in any way.
 The content of each page should be unique not only for avoiding duplicacy, but also for providing a more focused and better user experience.